Deividy/deividy.github.io/Design-Patterns.md

 Allows an object to alter its behavior when its internal state changes.
 The object will appear to change its class.

 ---

+### Proxy;
+Provides a surrogate or placeholder for another object to controll access to it.

+---